 |Economy ID Information||The City of Joondalup’s economic profile presents economic information that enables you to describe the area’s role within the broader economy, explore options for economic development and promote the area’s strengths.|

 |Access government and financial assistance||The City provides advice and information on accessing government services, grants and financial assistance.

 For further information email the City’s Economic Development Team.

-In addition to these programs and initiatives, the City is currently developing an Advocacy Strategy which is focussed on highlighting the key development priorities and needs of the region and also Destination City Plan to provide a 5-year roadmap to grow the local visitor economy.
+In addition to these programs and initiatives the City currently developing an Advocacy Strategy which is focussed on highlighting the key development priorities and needs of the region.